odevauchelle/pyFreeFem/documentation/free-surface_aquifer.md

 ## Relaxation to the non-linear solution

 We now return to the orginal problem, for which the location of the bottom in the mathematical plane is unknown.

+We propose the following relaxation method:

+- Solve the linear problem
+- Note that the conformal map is almost the identity near the river_bottom
+- Deform the mesh in the mathematical plane so that its bottom moves by an amount opposed to the error in the physical plane, that is, $y-H$
+- Repeat and hope for convergence.

+The complete code for this problem is [here](../examples/free-surface_aquifer/non-linear_problem.py).

+### Error field

+We want to deform the mesh in a smooth way.
+To do so, we can create a field $\delta y$ that satisfy the Laplace equation, with the following condition on the bottom:

+$$
+\delta y = y + H
+$$

+On the two sides, we can require, for instance, that $\partial \delta y = \delta y$.
+On the free surface, we need $\delta y$ to vanish.